 There are a lot of language systems around that are marketed toward teaching kids new languages, most of them are pretty old and not that great, you would be better off watching a few YouTube videos and looking at websites.
 Having said that there are a couple of newer language systems that are quite popular including:

 PetraLingua is an online multimedia language course for kids aged 3-12.
 They have language lessons with videos.
 They have some free content as well as paid.
 You can do this course through DVDs or online.

-Dino Lingo This is a bit of a pricey course, (around $160) but the idea of it is that it is a fully immersive course so it includes a lot of different materials.
-The course uses DVDs, books, flash cards, games, songs, and online lessons, so you child can have an immersive experience with lots of different options to help them learn.
+Dino Lingo This is a bit of a pricey course (around $160), but the idea of it is that it is a fully immersive course, so it includes a lot of different materials.
+The system uses DVDs, books, flashcards, games, songs, and online lessons, so your child can have an immersive experience with lots of different options to help them learn.